bb-io/DeepL/README.md

 ### Glossaries

+**Note**: DeepL supports only two-letter base locale codes for glossaries (e.g., `fr` instead of `fr-FR`).
+The app automatically normalizes all language codes to their two-letter form.
+If multiple locales with different region codes are provided (e.g., `se-sv` and `se-fi`), the first one will be used and the rest will be ignored.
+Unfortunately, this is a limitation of the DeepL API.

 - **Export glossary** Export glossary
 - **Import glossary** Import glossary (.tbx, .csv & .tsv)
 - **Get glossary details** Get details of a specific glossary